 “She encouraged me to imagine harming her, or even killing her in so many different ways.
 I never wanted to, and it just made me feel horrible, so guilty.
 At one point during the therapy, I was imagining pushing her down the stairs to my therapist’s utter delight, and I burst out crying.
 It made me feel so guilty.”

 Attachment Therapy, Patterning, and Coercive Restraint Therapies

 Other names and related terms: Reparenting, patterning, compression therapy, rebirthing

 The techniques used by these therapists are intrusive and aggressive and can include verbal abuse and dangerous physical restraints.
-One variant of attachment therapy, holding therapy, requires therapists or caregivers to physically hold children until they look into the adult’s eyes.
-Another worrisome version of attachment therapy, rebirthing, is based on the notion that the birth trauma can generate unprocessed rage that must be released by reenacting this trauma.
+One variant of attachment therapy, holding therapy, requires therapists or caregivers to physically restrain children (sometimes while yelling and spitting on them) until they look into the adult’s eyes.
+Another shocking version of attachment therapy, rebirthing, is based on the notion that the birth trauma can generate unprocessed rage that must be released by reenacting this trauma.

 “I shaved my head to keep them from pulling me by my hair, the showers were freezing and [in] one open room.
 The toilets lined up in front of the men at their desks set to keep order.
 There was no [real] therapy, I was often restrained just from crying at night because there were 7-8 beds in a 3 bedroom sized room…”

 “They told me I’d be there until 18 and then they’d laugh as I got transferred.
 I fought everyday.
 Suffered dislocated shoulders, a jaw, stitches in my head.”